ramensoftware/windows-11-start-menu-styling-guide/README.md

 Background:=<ImageBrush Stretch="UniformToFill" ImageSource="<image>" />
 ```

 Replace `<image>` with your own image, a URL or a local file path.
 If you only see a fully transparent background when using a local file path, you must set a URL instead.
-images can be jpg, jpg XR, png, bmp, svg, tiff, gif, or ico.
+Images can be jpg, jpg XR, png, bmp, svg, tiff, gif, or ico.

 Stretch can be set to the following values: